MarkKoz/COSCI-836/README.md

 **Textbook:** [Dale, Nell, et al. _C++ Plus Data Structures_.
 6th ed.](http://www.jblearning.com/catalog/9781284089189/) (ISBN-13: 978-1284089189)

 ### Tasks
 The user is prompted to enter a month, day and year.
-If the date is valid, then the `setDate` member function assigns the month, day, and year inputs to the `Date` instance.
+If the date is valid, then the `set` member function assigns the month, day, and year inputs to the `Date` instance.
 If the date is not valid, then the values `9`, `2`, and `2008` are assigned respectively to the `month`, `day`, and year member variables of the `Date` instance.
-The `printDate` function then outputs the `Date` instance in the format `m/d/yyy`.
+The `print` function then outputs the `Date` instance in the format `m/d/yyy`.

 A date is valid if:
 * The month is in the range \[1,12].